rmsk2/mobilenotifier/readme.md

 ## Address Book

-The address book is a JSON string which specifies each known recipient.
-It is a JSON array where each entry conforms to the following structure
+The address book is a data structure which specifies each known recipient and is stored in the database file used by the backend.
+If the address book is represented as a JSON array then each entry has to conform to the following schema

 |Name | Type | Value |
 |-|-|-|